svbaelen/cowkit/src/01_intro.md

 ## Mixed lists

-- All human beings are born free and equal in dignity and rights.
+- All human beings are born free and equal in `dignity and rights`.
-    1. All human beings are born free and equal in dignity and rights.
+    1. All human beings are born free and equal in `dignity and rights`.
+        - All human beings are born free and equal in `dignity and rights`.
     2. All human beings are born free and equal in dignity and rights.
 - All human beings are born free and equal in dignity and rights.